inanna-malick/akka-streams-example/README.md

 Streams
 -------

 What we want is to issue requests at configurable intervals.
-This will prevent the rate limiting that is a predictable result of berzerking their servers with thousands of requests in a short amount of time.
+This will stop us from getting blocked for berzerking their servers with thousands of requests in a short amount of time.
 (However you feel about reddit as a community, DDOS'ing them is still rude)

 We're going to do this using akka's new stream library.

-First, we will create some Ducts, each a description of stream transformations from an In type to an Out type.
-(I say description because a Duct is not instantiated until it is materialized. (link to info)).
+Let's start by describing the transformations our stream will need to perform.
+We'll do this using Duct's, <dscrpt/link>

 We're going to need a Duct[Subreddit, Comment] to turn our starting stream of subreddits into a stream of comments.
-We're also going to use a Duct[Comment, Int] to persist batches of comments, outputing the size of the persisted batches.
-Having created these high-level descriptions of computations to be performed, we can then append them to a Flow\[Subreddit\] \(created using the result of the popular Subreddits api call or the list of subreddits provided as command line arguments if present\)

-1. First, we need to transform a flow of subreddit names into a flow of the top comments in the top threads of each subreddit.
-We also want to limit our calls to 4 per second, or one every 250 milliseconds.
-Here's how: (I'll break it down later)
+It will need to issue API calls to get links for each subreddit, comments for each link, etc.

     ```scala
     val redditAPIRate = 250 millis